MasonMassyJames/CollatzConjecture/README.md

 ```
 "status" : a string with value "ok" or "error"
 ```
-Plus this info if the request is valid and no error occurred:
+Plus this info if the request is valid and no error occured:
 ```
 "sequence" : a JSON holding the indexed number sequence
 "odd" : the number of odd numbers present in the sequence